DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

         <p class="text-right"><span class="glyphicon glyphicon-question-sign" onclick="getInstructions()"></span></p>
         <!-- If we're on the post version of this page and have no error message, show the summary-->
         @{  // I prefer to use a ternary operator for this part like I did with the other pages
-            // but in this class I wanted to tru doing this with an if/else statement because in
+            // but in this class I wanted to try doing this with an if/else statement because in
             // some cases this can be difficult for some programmers to read. if (IsPost && ViewBag.ErrorMessage == "")
             {